niqdevgit/V.E.N.L.A/README.md

   - Seeing globally picked foods
   - Seeing own picked foods

+Remember to try the PWA version!
+Use your phone's Chrome browser.
+Then, from the settings, select "Install."

 Here is a list of things i want to implement:
   * Basic FullStack stuff (frontend, backend, database) ✅